See MapTrack in action

 • Maintenance reminders automatically triggered

-Outcome: Tool loss dropped by 60%, field productivity improved, and replacement spending decreased significantly.
+Outcome: The implementation of digital tracking brought immediate and significant benefits to the construction company.
+Tool loss dropped by 60%, field productivity improved, and replacement spending decreased significantly.

 How MapTrack Helps Construction Companies Track Tools Effectively